DarkPark/sdk/readme.md

 ## Contribution ##

-If you have any problem or suggestion please open an issue [here](https://github.com/DarkPark/sdk/issues).
+If you have any problems or suggestions please open an [issue](https://github.com/DarkPark/sdk/issues) according to the contribution [rules](.github/contributing.md).
-Pull requests are welcomed with respect to the [JavaScript Code Style](https://github.com/DarkPark/jscs).

 ## License ##